OliverCadman/dept_ci_ms4/README.md

 1. A page where I can search for dep musicians, so I can easily begin to find a dep.
 2. To be able to filter musicians by their expertise, instrument or style of music they play, and location, so I can find a dep which suits my needs.
 3. To be able to visit a dep's profile page, so I can find out more information about their experience and expertise.
-4. To be able to find the locations of the respective deps, so I can find a dep in my local area.
+4. To view a calendar of available/unavailable dates, so I can find out if a dep is available before pursuing further.
-5. To view a calendar of available/unavailable dates, so I can find out if a dep is available before pursuing further.
+5. To hear samples of a dep's music, so I can be confident that they will provide a good service.
-6. To hear samples of a dep's music, so I can be confident that they will provide a good service.
+6. To be able to message a potential dep with an invitation from within the website, so that no unnecessary time is wasted.
-7. To be able to message a potential dep from within the website, so that no unnecessary time is wasted.
+7. To be able to or edit or delete my invitation, in the case that I make an error in the form, or I find another dep from another source.
 8. To be notified when I have received a response from a dep I have messaged, so I can confirm the arrangement quickly and smoothly.
 9. To be able to send a confirmed dep a document with job details (with location, timings, number of sets etc), to allow for effective communication.